taddeini/jasper-mvc/readme.md

 </script>
 ```

-### Actions
-These are the entry points for anything that you do.  **Actions**, such as the 'list' method above
+Actions are the entry points for anything that you do.
+Actions such as the 'list' method above in
-return a rendering of a **View** based on a template selector as the first argument and the model data
+return a rendering of a **view** based on a template jQuery selector as the first argument, and the model data
 as the second.

 Actions will generally get/manipulate your data and indicate what should display after that happens, most commonly
 either returning a view or executing another action.

+## Views

+Rendering in Jasper MVC is handled by client side templating.

+### Declarative bindings

 #### Model Binding
 Similar to ASP.NET MVC, the concept of automated model binding can simplify working with modified data